 With your ideal audience defined, identify which publications to target based on the media that your audience consumes.
 For example, if c-suite executives are your target you might look to outlets like the Wall Street Journal or Bloomberg.
 Major publications provide major exposure, but don’t shy away from more niche outlets based on size alone.
 At the end of the day the more (relevant) media you can target the better off your public relations campaign will be, and the closer you’ll be to achieving your goal.

 To get your story out in the world requires media coverage, and there are three main ways to achieve this: a media pitch, a press release, and a media advisory.
+Using these correctly are where the value of an experienced public relations consultant really pays dividends.
 Press releases are what most people think of when they hear the phrase “public relations campaign”.
 It’s typically a one or two-page document that gives an in-depth overview of your news story.
 These are typically hosted on a company’s site or distributed via newswire but don’t expect reporters to be interested.
 They’re bombarded with hundreds of these each day, and they’re simply too long for today’s quick-paced media.

 Entire books could be written on the art of pitching, but experience will always be the best teacher.
 To guide you, we have in fact written a very thorough how-to on best practices for pitching in our free public relations strategy guide here.
 A successful campaign might send out hundreds, if not thousands of pitches.
 Just keep in mind that journalists are people and professionals too, and a friendly relationship is worth infinitely more than a single article placement.
 At the end of the day you want to secure recurring placements in your target publications, so you can’t afford to burn any bridges.
 This is why a quality public relations campaign takes time, but if you have the patience and savvy to pull it off, the rewards are well worth the effort.